cscribn/README-manager/README.md

 ### Communication

-* Ask for help and offer to help.
 * Let's inform each other, early and often.
 * Close the loop on everything we open.
 * If you present a problem, propose a solution.